 Vinca, also known as Vinca minor, periwinkle, and creeping myrtle, is a popular ground cover that gets more popular every year.
 Established in-ground or outdoor container plants require little or no maintenance to thrive, but there are things you should know if you plan to put them in containers indoors.

-Indoors or Out?
+Grow Vinca Indoors or Outdoors

-They can grow successfully in containers both outdoors and in.
-Vinca minor (common periwinkle) is a good choice, as it's a very hardy variety.
+They can grow successfully in containers inside as well if these conditions are met.
+Vinca minor (common periwinkle) is a good choice to bring indoors, as it only grows to 6 inches high.
 Exercise caution when bringing vinca plants indoors, however, because the leaves are toxic if ingested.
-Keep plants away from children and pets.
+Keep the plants away from children and pets.

 If you are bringing an established outdoor vinca plant indoors for the winter, inspect it for disease while it is still outside.
 Common problems are canker, leaf spot, stem blight, and root rot.
 Look for dark brown to black stems, lesions on the leaves, and dark spots.

 If you spot an issue, resolve it before you take the plant inside.
 You don't want all of your houseplants to end up with the same issue.
 If you are not sure how to treat it, look up the condition online or take a plant leaf into a garden store for help.